Mukilteo School District: Other schools

+Incidents

 During a planned remodel, a welder's torch caught one of the older buildings on fire on May 5, 2009.
 This building was largely destroyed by the fire, with classes relocated and continued.
 The skills center fully re-opened for classes in September 2010.

+On December 4, 2023, Endeavour Elementary was significantly damaged by a fire that occurred in the ceiling of a hallway near the office and library; the school sustained smoke and water damage as well as some destroyed trusses.
+The school district elected to administer distance education for Endeavour students while the extent of the damage was assessed.